You’ve had the perfect proposal, you own the perfect diamond engagement ring, and you now want to throw a dreamy engagement party.

 Parties can be expensive, and costs can easily get away from you if you’re not careful.
 For that reason, set a budget before doing anything else.
 Hosting a party can be as expensive or as inexpensive as you want to make it.
 If there is a limit to your budget, don’t worry.
 It’s perfectly possible to have a great event with limited finances.
 At its simplest, a party can be a dinner for the family, or it can be renting a big hall with a DJ and a bar.
-It doesn’t need to be black tie and canapés or held at the country club.
+It doesn’t need to be a black tie and canapés or held at the country club.

 Keep in mind that this party will be following the expense of purchasing the engagement ring.

-Choosing a Engagement Party Venue
+Choosing an Engagement Party Venue

-Indoors, outdoors, a marquee in the backyard or even the local hall.
+Indoors, outdoors, a marquee in the backyard, or even the local hall.
 The lack of formal requirements means you can choose whatever works for you.
-Whether you’re marrying your next door neighbor or the equivalent of local royalty makes no difference.
+Whether you’re marrying your next-door neighbor or the equivalent of local royalty makes no difference.
 You can choose the formality to suit the two of you and your budget.

 It’s important to remember that the engagement party should never be better than the wedding.
 If your budget for the wedding will be restricted, then don’t be tempted to go all out on the engagement to try and make up for it.
 An engagement party isn’t supposed to be the social event of the year.
 It’s simply a celebration of your engagement.
-Let the event be the occasion itself, without too much effort, money or time which could all be better spent elsewhere.
-That’s not a suggestion to be cheap, of course.
-Just that it should all be relative.
+Let the event be the occasion itself, without too much effort, money, or time, which could all be better spent elsewhere.
+That’s not a suggestion to be cheap, of course, just that it should all be relative.